azdabat/LOLBIN-Threat-Hunter-Bible/README.md

 ---

 > [!NOTE]
 > **Placeholders currently exist and rules are constantly being tuned for production ready servers.
 This project is in it's early days, and completion will be finished shortly.
-Most sections completed including Rules **
+Most sections completed including Rules.
+See: CORE HUNTS FOR WORKING LOLBINS UNTIL THIS SECTION IS COMPLETE **

 ## Overview